Manila Ninoy Aquino Airport Guide

-If you are an economy class traveller, you can enter these lounges at Manila airport either by purchasing a day pass or through a membership program.
+If you are an economy class traveller, you can enter these lounges at Manila airport either by purchasing a lounge pass or through a membership program.
 Visit the individual lounge page for more details (ie. facilities, hours, pass and membership information):

 - Pagstop Lounge - Location: International Terminal 1, Airside, 4th Floor.
 Hours: 6:00AM - 12:00AM (Daily).

 - Pacific Club Lounge - Location: Terminal 3, Airside, Level 4.
 Hours: 1:30AM - 9:30PM (Daily).
 Lounge Access: Book Online (US$ 25 - 4 hours)

 - Skyview Lounge - Location: Terminal 3, Airside, International Departure Area.
-Showers are available.
 Hours: open 24 hours.
-Lounge Access: Priority Pass.

 - Wings Transit Lounge - Location: Terminal 3, Landside, Level 4.
 Lounge Access: Pay at the Door